-During the year, Directors' fees, annual salary review, allocation of annual discretionary bonus, succession plan and salary structure of the Bank, performance review of Senior Management and key personnel, training and development programmes attended by Directors, Chief Executive and Alternate Chief Executives, annual assessment of the Board, Board Committees and individual Directors, annual review of terms of reference of the Nomination and Remuneration Committee, annual review of the Remuneration Policy and system in compliance with the Remuneration Guideline of the HKMA, assessment of independence of INEDs and time commitment of retiring directors who were eligible for re-election as well as the review of various policies/manuals related to Directors and the corporate governance structure of the Bank were reviewed and noted/concurred via meetings or written resolutions by the Nomination and Remuneration Committee.
-It also assessed and proposed the appointment of Ms. Cheah Kim Ling as a new INED of the Board.
+During the year, Directors' fees, annual salary review, allocation of annual discretionary bonus, succession plan, performance review of Senior Management and key personnel, training and development programmes attended by Directors, Chief Executive and Alternate Chief Executives, annual assessment of the Board, Board Committees and individual Directors, annual review of terms of reference of the Nomination and Remuneration Committee, annual review of the Remuneration Policy and System in compliance with the Remuneration Guideline of the HKMA, assessment of independence of INEDs and time commitment of retiring directors who were eligible for re-election as well as the review of various policies/manuals related to Directors and the corporate governance structure of the Bank were reviewed and noted/concurred via meetings or written resolutions.
+In addition, proposed changes to the compositions of the Board and Board Committees were reviewed, concurred and recommended to the Board (i) following the demise of the late Tan Sri Dato' Sri Dr. Teh Hong Piow on 12 December 2022 and re-designation of Ms. Cheah Kim Ling from INED to Non-Executive Director on 19 May 2023, and (ii) in view of the retirement of Mr. Tan Yoke Kong as the Executive Director and Chief Executive effective from 1 January 2024.
+It also assessed and proposed the appointments of Ms. Phe Kheng Peng as a new INED of the Board and Mr. Chong Yam Kiang as the Chief Executive of the Bank and his re-designation from Non-Executive Director to Executive Director.

 Remuneration of the Executive Director, Chief Executive, Alternate Chief Executives, Senior Management and key personnel is determined by reference to factors including the level of workload, responsibilities and commitments, performance and remuneration packages.
-No individual Director or any of his associates is involved in deciding his own remuneration.
+No individual Director or any of his/her associates is involved in deciding his/her own remuneration.

-No remuneration was paid to members of the Nomination and Remuneration Committee for the years 2022 and 2021 except the Directors' fees.
+No remuneration was paid to members of the Nomination and Remuneration Committee for the years 2023 and 2022 except the Directors' fees.